jy03189211/gameshop/README.md

 - **Implemented by: Jin**

 #### RESTful API
-- RESTful API implemented with a variety of endpoints
+- RESTful API implemented with a variety of endpoints (listed in below)
-- ???
-- The API also utilizes an API key system to authenticate every requested
+- The API also utilizes an API key system to authorize every request
-	- A user is generated an API key at registration time, and that key/token must be given in the POST data of every request in the `api_key` attribute
+	- A user is generated an API key at registration time, and that key/token must be given in the GET/POST data of every request in the `api_key` attribute
 - In addition, developers can restrict the domains where requests are allowed from with their API key, can be changed in the profile settings